Church of God General Conference: Other doctrines

-A significant distinctive doctrine of the Church of God General Conference is denial of the personal pre-existence of Jesus Christ, but acceptance of the virgin birth; a position in Christology historically known as Socinianism, although adherents of this view today often prefer the term "Biblical Unitarianism".

-The main distinguishing doctrinal difference between Church of God General Conference (CoGGC) and Christadelphians and Church of the Blessed Hope (CGAF) is that the majority of CoGGC members believe that Satan is a literal fallen angel, although a minority do not.
+A significant distinctive doctrine of the Church of God General Conference is denial of the personal pre-existence of Christ, but acceptance of the virgin birth—a position in Christology historically known as Socinianism, although adherents of this view today often prefer the term "Biblical Unitarianism".
+The main distinguishing doctrinal difference between the Church of God General Conference (CoGGC) and Christadelphians and Church of the Blessed Hope (CGAF) is that the majority of CoGGC members believe that Satan is a literal fallen angel, although a minority do not.
 Anthony Buzzard of Atlanta Bible College has debated Christadelphians and written defending the traditional view of the devil.
 However, there is no mention of the devil in the CoGGC Statement of Faith, and this doctrine is not considered a fundamental.

 Organization

 The Churches of God are congregational in government, yet cooperate in publications and missions ministries, and the Atlanta Bible College.
 International headquarters are located in McDonough in Henry County, Georgia in the metro-Atlanta area.
 The Restitution Herald is the official periodical of the church, and is published bi-monthly.
 A journal dealing with the doctrines of the movement, A Journal From the Radical Reformation, has been published quarterly since 1991.
-According to the Yearbook of American and Canadian Churches, the Church of God General Conference had 89 churches and 5018 members in 2002.
+The Yearbook of American and Canadian Churches states the Church of God General Conference had 89 churches and 5,018 members in 2002.
+The 2010 US Religion Census listed the CoGGC as having 3,842 members in 84 churches.
 Korean Extension: The Korean Extension is a Korean ministry of the Atlanta Bible College.
 The Korean Extension was officially started in the fall semester of the 2003 school year by Pastor Steve An.
 The Korean Extension is led by Pastors Steve An & Sam An, and the campus is located in Duluth, Georgia.
 As of the year 2010 there are approximately 100 students in the Atlanta Bible College Korean Extension.